DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 There is a basic one but it's not documented yet and its features are limited.
 Improvements are planned for future releases.
 See the [Roadmap](./roadmap).

+### What is the relationship to Handy.computer?

+Knowii Voice AI is a fork of [Handy](https://github.com/cjpais/Handy).
+Handy is licensed under the MIT license, which explicitly allows anyone to use, modify, and redistribute the code.
+That's exactly what I've done here.

+Just because it's a fork doesn't mean it's the same thing.
+I've recreated the entire frontend, implemented different features, and taken different paths forward.
+The projects share common origins but have distinct goals and functionality.
+You can see what's been implemented in the [Release Notes](./release-notes) and what's planned in the [Roadmap](./roadmap).

+The decision to keep Knowii Voice AI closed-source comes down to sustainability and the resources needed for ongoing development and support.
+I intend to contribute improvements back to the original Handy project over time.

+This is how open source is supposed to work - permissive licenses enable people to build on existing work and take it in new directions.

 ## Still Need Help?

 Can't find the answer you're looking for?
 Visit the [Support](./support) page for all available help options including: